 BA, Psychology, University of Michigan

-Dr. Jackson has worked in community-based mental health settings focusing on areas of ADHD/ODD/CD, domestic violence, school-based services (public, private, and therapeutic day programs), community violence, and inpatient treatment.
-Additionally, Dr. Jackson has co-created evidence-based protocols for faith-based HIV prevention and family therapy for children/teens exposed to community violence.
+I have worked in community-based mental health settings providing services in the areas of ADHD/ODD/CD, domestic violence, school-based services (public, private, and therapeutic day programs), community violence, and inpatient treatment.
+I have co-created evidence-based protocols focusing on faith-based HIV prevention intervention and family therapy for children/teens exposed to community violence.
 My dissertation work focused on academic functioning and children exposed to community violence.
 In my private practice I work with children, adolescents, adults, and families dealing with trauma, complicated grief, family systems issues, anxiety, low cognitive functioning, ADHD/ODD/CD and Autism Spectrum Disorder.

 In Fall 2015, I began working at The Mount as an adjunct faculty member.
 When I began teaching I learned the coolest thing is to teach students to do what I love to do – work with families!
 I became a full-time faculty member in 2016 and in 2017 I was the MFT Program Coordinator.
 Currently, I hold the honor of being the PsyD Director of Clinical Training.

 ADHD and family functioning, personality pairings of clinicians and clients, impact of faith on HIV prevention/intervention, social development of biracial individuals, and the impact of community violence on academic functioning and success.

 I teach in our undergraduate psychology, traditional graduate psychology and ¡Enlaces! graduate psychology programs.
 I teach or have taught the following courses:

 - PSY 230 Assessment

 - PSY 269A Practicum

 - PSY 269B Advanced Practicum

 - PSY 281 Community Mental Health